 Hi, I'm David Sawyer.
 I'm currently building software at Seller Labs that's helping Amazon merchants to sell more stuff and grow their businesses.
 I was an early employee at Experience, which was acquired by Cox Enterprises in 2014.
 I've also worked with the Centers for Disease Control and Prevention to build mobile apps that aid health care providers in identifying deadly diseases.
-I graduated from the University of Georgia with a degree in computer science, and I live in Augusta, Georgia, with my wife and cat.
+I graduated from the University of Georgia with a degree in computer science, and I live in Augusta, Georgia.

 I like building cool stuff.
 Shoot me an email if you'd like to work with me.